web-auth/doc/symfony-ux/integration.md

 * The first one is placed on the `form` level;
 * The latter on the `button`.

-The Stimulus Controller should be configured to fits on your needs.
+The Stimulus Controller should be configured to fit your needs.
 The route names used below are automatically created by the bundle configuration.

 The `requestResultField` parameter corresponds to the selector to the hidden field added above.
 Please use the corresponding field name.